devmdave/devmdave/README.md

 ## 🌟 About Me

-I’m currently pursuing my **B.Tech in Electronics and Communication**, but my passion lies in building elegant digital experiences.
-Whether it's crafting clean, responsive user interfaces or designing signature-style logos with handwritten typography—I live where creativity meets code.
+I’m currently pursuing my **B.Tech in Electronics and Communication**, but my passion lies in building elegant digital experiences and automation.
+Whether it's crafting clean, responsive user websites or automating tasks with python by integersting arduino and PLCs.I live where creativity and intelligence meets code.

 🧠 I’m also diving deep into **Machine Learning** and **Cloud Computing (AWS)** to expand my engineering toolkit.